trebeljahr/trebeljahr.com/src/content/booknotes/the-art-of-learning.md

 Ideas of deep insights can be transferred between subjects.
 There is something connecting mastery across different fields.
 Things learned in one, can be subconsciously molten into other areas that we never thought would benefit from those experiences.
 The experience is the connecting factor.
 We play chess, while our brain plays Tai Chi.
 And our chess is great because of it.

 Mastery happens when actions becomes instinctual.
 When we are at our best, we don't think.
 Our minds are so prepared, that things happen.
 Actions flow, where we don't quite "know" and "understand" in that particular moment, where they come from.
 In retrospect, we dissect these moments, trying to understand them on a rational level.
 Further feeding the subconcious to enable yet more insight experiences, on ever higher levels.
 This again, is learning, change and growth.
 And the process of dissecting, how we know, yet don't know, again, is painful.
+The only thing that allows us to overcome this pain is the love for the activity itself.
+If we love an activity enough, that the pain, of not being good at it is greater than the pain of change, we can achieve mastery within it.
+Then we'll do whatever is necessary.

 Losing is an opportunity to learn – Anything is an opportunity to learn.